 I teach at Simmons College in Boston.
 I hold degrees from the University of New Hampshire at Durham (Ph.D. and M.A., History, 2012), and Simmons College, Boston (M.A.
 History, M.S.
 Archives Management, 2005; B.A.
 History, with Departmental Honors, 2000).
 I am a Fellow of the Royal Historical Society, and I have held fellowships and grants from the Boston Athenaeum, the American Studies Association, the John Hope Franklin Research Center at Duke University, Gilder Lehrman Institute, Mystic Seaport, and the Congregational Library.
 I serve on the Executive Board of the New England Historical Association.
 I am also a co-List Editor for the H-Atlantic network, and for 3 years, was a contributing historian to the More than a Map(p) project.
-My research interests include race in the Early Modern Atlantic World, memory studies, and digital history.
+My research interests include race in the Early Modern Atlantic World, memory studies, and digital scholarship.

 My first book, Inventing George Whitefield: Race, Revivalism, and the Making of a Religious Icon was published by the University Press of Mississippi (2015; paperback 2016).
 I explore Whitefield’s development as a symbol shaped in the complexities of revivalism, the contest over religious toleration, and the conflicting roles of Christianity for enslaved people.
 Evangelical Christianity’s emphasis on “freedom in the eyes of God,” combined with the problems that the rhetoric of the Revolution posed for slavery, also suggested a path to political freedom.
 My analysis of the evolution of Whitefield’s thought on slavery is among the book’s central contributions.
 Another major contribution is my analysis of Whitefield’s afterlife.